-Evaluation is a component of our grant funding for both MCH and Minority Health.
-Both require outside evaluators who are responsible for assessment of grant goals and the meeting of such.
+MCH and Minority Health require outside evaluators who are responsible for assessment of grant goals Evaluation is a component of our grant funding for both MCH and Minority and the meeting of such.

 b.
 Provide two examples of QI projects that have been completed or are in process.